-The University of Wisconsin-Eau Claire offers a rigorous curriculum and experiential learning opportunities that will prepare you well for a career as a veterinarian.
+Pursue your passion for animal well-being by declaring pre-veterinary medicine at the University of Wisconsin-Eau Claire.
+Offering a thoughtfully designed curriculum and remarkable learning opportunities, you will be well prepared for a career as a veterinarian.
 Pre-veterinary medicine is not a major at UW-Eau Claire, but rather a declaration of your intention to enroll in a graduate-level veterinary program and become a veterinarian.

 Careers in veterinary medicine deal with the prevention, diagnosis and treatment of disease, disorder and injury in animals.
 The scope of veterinary medicine is wide, covering all animal species, both domesticated and wild.
-A specific major is not required to get into veterinary school, but many UWEC pre-veterinary medicine students choose to major in biology, chemistry, biochemistry and molecular biology or microbiology.
+A specific major is not required to get into veterinary school, but many UWEC pre-veterinary medicine students choose to major in biology, chemistry, biochemistry and molecular biology or biology - microbiology emphasis.

 Our exceptional faculty and career advisors are aware of these requirements and ensure you gain the knowledge and experiences necessary for acceptance into graduate school.
-Previous pre-veterinary medicine students have been accepted into the University of Wisconsin-Madison, University of Minnesota, Iowa State University and Murdoch University in Australia.
+Previous pre-veterinary medicine students have been accepted into the University of Wisconsin-Madison School of Veterinary Medicine, University of Minnesota College of Veterinary Medicine, Iowa State University College of Veterinary Medicine and Murdoch University in Australia.

-Relevant student organizations.
-On-campus student organizations — like the Pre-Vet Club — connect you with other students also interested in becoming veterinarians.
-These extracurriculars are an excellent way to network and learn the latest techniques and trends in the industry.
+UWEC student organizations, like the Pre-Vet Club or Pre-Health Science Club, connect pre-veterinary medicine students with fellow Blugolds who are also interested in becoming veterinarians.
+These extracurriculars are an excellent way to network, hear from guest speakers and learn the latest techniques and trends in the animal care industry.

 Engaged faculty.
 Courses are taught by expert, engaged faculty who will take time to invest in you.
 Your professors will know you by name and will do all they can to support you in earning your bachelor's degree.
 Utilize them to get the most out of your education, whether it's through research collaborations, career advice or a letter of recommendation.